cloudflare/cloudflare-docs/content/workers/platform/pricing.md

 {{<Aside type="note" header="Custom limits">}}

-To prevent accidental runaway bills or denial-of-wallet attacks, configure the maximum amount of CPU time that can be used per invocation by [defining limits in your Worker's `wrangler.toml` file](/workers/wrangler/configuration/#limits), or via the Cloudflare dashboard.
+To prevent accidental runaway bills or denial-of-wallet attacks, configure the maximum amount of CPU time that can be used per invocation by [defining limits in your Worker's `wrangler.toml` file](/workers/wrangler/configuration/#limits), or via the Cloudflare dashboard (Workers & Pages > Select your Worker > Settings > CPU Limits).

 {{</Aside>}}